-(1) We define Adjusted EBITDA as earnings before interest expense, net; interest income; income taxes; depreciation and amortization; stock-based compensation; debt extinquishment charges; we define Adjusted EBITDA as earnings before interest expense, net, interest income, income taxes, operculation and amortization, stock-based compensation, debt extinguishment charges; impairment losses; insurance recoveries, net of deductible charges; changes in the estimated in value of our contingent purchase price obligations; gain or loss on disposal of assets; the difference between budget and actual expense for cash-settled stock-based awards; pre-opening expenses; loss on disposal of a business; non-cash gains/losses associated with partial and step acquisitions as measured in accordance with ASC 805 "Business Combinations," and other.
+(1) We define Adjusted EBITDA as earnings before interest expense, net; interest income; income taxes; depreciation and amortization; stock-based compensation; debt extinguishment charges; impairment losses; insurance recoveries, net of deductible charges; changes in the estimated fair value of our contingent purchase price obligations; gain or loss on disposal of assets; the difference between budget and actual expenses for cash-settled stock-based awards; pre-opening expenses; loss on disposal of a business; non-cash gains/losses associated with REIT transactions; son and other.
 Adjusted EBITDA is inclusive of income or loss from unconsolidated affiliates, with our share of non-operating items (such as interest expense, net; income taxes; depreciation and amortization; and stock-based compensation expense) added back for Barstool (prior to our acquisition of Barstool on February 17, 2023) and our Kansas Entertainment, LLC joint venture.
-Adjusted EBITDA is inclusive of rent expense associated with our triple net operating leases with our REIT landlords.
+Adjusted EBITDA is inclusive of rent expense associated with our triple net operating leases with our REIT landlors.